ACCESS-Cloud-Based-InSAR/CICD-notes/README.md

 + [Tag version](https://github.com/OPERA-Cal-Val/tile-mate/blob/dev/.github/workflows/tag.yml) - uses the github PR labels to create an annotated tag for release.
 Requires the repo/org user to automate this.
 See this [line](https://github.com/OPERA-Cal-Val/tile-mate/blob/dev/.github/workflows/tag.yml#L15).
 + [Test](https://github.com/OPERA-Cal-Val/tile-mate/blob/dev/.github/workflows/test.yml) - the pytest workflow
 + [Build](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/blob/dev/.github/workflows/build.yml) - builds and releases docker containers for `dev` and `main` branches.
 Requires the shared account Github token as indicated in this [line](https://github.com/ACCESS-Cloud-Based-InSAR/DockerizedTopsApp/blob/dev/.github/workflows/build.yml#L26)

+## Checklist for Setup

+This is meant to be a checklist.
+The detailed descriptions are below in [Diving Deeper](#diving-deeper).

+1. Create a shared email for project/org and create accounts on
+   + PyPI
+   + Github
+2. Make sure project has
+   + `pyproject.toml` with `scm` setup and initilal 0.0.1 annotated tag (see details in [Building Your Library](#building-your-library))
+   + `environment.yml` for environment setup
+   + A `pytest` test suite
+3. Create secrets for necessary action workflow calls in particular:
+   + Github user token for `Build` and `Tag version` actions in the [Summary of Actions/Workflows](#summary-of-actionsworkflows) above
+   + PyPI user token for distribution as in `Distribute to PyPI` action in the [Summary of Actions/Workflows](#summary-of-actionsworkflows) above

 # Diving Deeper